 The self-destructive daughter of a convicted traitor is asked by the American agent she loves to seduce a Nazi in South America.
 When the Nazi asks her to marry him, she has to decide how far she will deceive him in order to discover his plans.

 When a CIA agent is accused by a defector of being a Russian deep cover infiltrator who’s part of a plot to assassinate the President of Russia and cause a nuclear war, she must decide where her loyalties lie as she takes her revenge on the powerful forces from her past that have set her up.

-After a hard-drive containing agent names is stolen by an ex-MI6 agent with a vendetta on M, Bond must face demons from his past and present to try and save M.
+After a hard-drive containing agent names is stolen by an ex-MI6 agent with a vendetta against M, Bond must face demons from his past and present to try to save M.

 When Bond’s past comes back to haunt him, he has to choose between revenge on his secretive nemesis and potential happiness with the daughter of an old adversary, whilst trying to prevent a threat to world freedom.

 Spies Like Us

 US intelligence promote two incompetents, give them perfunctory training and send them to draw attention away from real spies.
 But when the real spies are killed, the hapless dupes must carry out the mission for real.